 Questions To Ask a Therapist Before You Start

 Is a potential new couple therapist to find out if they’re right for you?
-Below is a guide to help you determine this.
+Below is a guide to help you determine this and find the right relationship counseling near you.
 I’ve broken it into sections to make it easier to track.

 Ask a Potential Therapist These Questions